Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Filter features in scene/README.md

 1. Construct a `Basemap` for the scene using a topographic `ArcGISVectorTileLayer` and the OpenStreetMap 3D Buildings `ArcGISSceneLayer` as baselayers.
 2. Create a `Surface` for the scene and set the World Elevation 3D as an elevation source.
 3. Add the 3D San Francisco Buildings `ArcGISSceneLayer` to the scene's operational layers.
-4. Construct a `SceneLayerPolygonFilter` with the extent of the San Francisco Buildings Scene Layer and the `SceneLayerPolygonFilterSpatialRelationship::Disjoint` enum to hide all features within the extent.
+4. Construct a `SceneLayerPolygonFilter` with the extent of the San Francisco Buildings Scene Layer and the `SceneLayerPolygonFilter.SpatialRelationship.disjoint` enum to hide all features within the extent.
 5. Set the `SceneLayerPolygonFilter` on the OSM Buildings layer to hide all OSM buildings within the extent of the San Francisco Buildings layer.

 ## Relevant API

 * ArcGISSceneLayer
 * SceneLayerPolygonFilter
-* SceneLayerPolygonFilterSpatialRelationship
+* SceneLayerPolygonFilter.SpatialRelationship

 ## About the data